pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator.hbs.md

 # tanzu accelerator

-This topic manages accelerators in a Kubernetes cluster.
+This command manages accelerators in a Kubernetes cluster.

 ### Options